-A peripherally inserted central catheter (PICC) infection occurs when bacteria enters the bloodstream through or around a central line catheter .
-A PICC is a long, thin tube that is inserted through a vein in the arm.
-The catheter is threaded through the arm vein until it reaches a larger vein close to the heart.
-Commonly called a PICC line, it is used to deliver medication, nutrition, IV fluids, and chemotherapy .
+A peripherally inserted central catheter (PICC) infection is a serious infection.
+The infection happens in the bloodstream.
+It affects those with a central line catheter.
+A PICC is a long tube inserted through a vein in the arm.
+It is commonly called a PICC line.
+It is used to give medicine, nutrition, IV fluids, and chemotherapy.

 |Veins in the Arm|